amaelftah/laravel-trix/README.md

 once model is saved . all `pending` attachments will have `is_pending` column = `0`

-so in order to make storing attachment very easy make sure to use `HasRichText` trait in your model.
+so in order to make storing attachment very easy make sure to use `HasTrixRichText` trait in your model.

 ```php
 Post::create(request()->all());